DahnM20/ai-flow-docs/docs/contribute/create-new-node.md

 ## Quick Start Guide

-Follow these steps to create a new node:
+Follow these steps to create a new node and his associated processor:

 ### 1. Set Up the Node File

-First, navigate to the appropriate directory for node scripts:
+First, navigate to the appropriate directory :

 ```plaintext
 packages/backend/app/processors/components/extension